by Michael Corcoran

 “Well, I don’t write for them anymore,” Walt said.
 “I broke rule number one.”

 “Gave a bad review to one of Jann’s friends?”
 Jerry asked and Walt nodded.
 “Mick Jagger solo record.”
 Jerry cringed.
 “I gave it a star and they gave me the boot.”

 “I’ve been doing a lot of work for Spin lately,” Walt said.
 “Plus I’ve got the cover story of the Chicago Reader this week.”

 “The one about ticket scalping?,” asked Jerry, and Walt said yeah.
-“I’ve gotta read that.
-But we never have any trouble getting tickets.
+He had reported that scalpers often got their prime tickets from the promoters themselves, at high markup prices.
+“That article was like picking up a piece of linoleum and watching all the bugs scatter.
+Fortunately, we never have any trouble getting tickets.
 My cousin is the A in JAM Productions.”
 Even though he was a fourth grade teacher at a private school, Jerry seemed to know everybody.
 Or at least someone they were related to.

 Jerry motioned for Walt to follow him to the next room.
 On a table was a phone/copier hybrid that made Walt’s eyes widen.
 “If you ever need to fax in a story, don’t hesitate to ask,” said Jerry.
 As most copy shops charged $3-$5 a page for faxes, this was a stroke of great luck.
 Also, it was cold as fuck outside.

 A couple days later, Walt knocked on Jerry’s door with a manuscript in hand.
 Sabir, weak and in bedclothes, took forever to answer the door.
 Which made Walt uneasy.
 “Um, Jerry said I could use the fax machine.”
 Yeah, I was there, said Sabir.